checkly/docs.checklyhq.com/site/content/docs/integrations/prometheus.md

 1. Navigate to the <a href="https://app.checklyhq.com/settings/account/integrations" target="_blank">integrations</a> tab on the account screen and click the 'Create Prometheus endpoint' button.
 ![Prometheus integration step 1](/docs/images/integrations/prometheus_step1.png)

-2. We directly create an endpoint for you and five your the URL and the required Bearer token.
+2. We directly create an endpoint for you and provide its URL and the required Bearer token.
 ![Prometheus integration step 2](/docs/images/integrations/prometheus_step2.png)

 3. Create a new job in your Prometheus `prometheus.yml` config and set up a scraping interval.
 We recommend an interval